krishnalath99/Full-Stack-Motor-Shield/README.md

 # Motor Shield (Vehicle Insurance Company)
 Pull the entire repository on your system and then follow the steps below:
 ## Backend using Django.
-### (You must have python installed and added in your environment variables path)
+### (You must have **Python** installed and added in your environment variables path)
 1. Open terminal and navigate to the **[Full-Stack-Motor-Shield->Django - Backend]** folder.
 2. Create a virtual environment in this directory by typing in cmd : **[virtualenv name_of_env]**
 3. Activate the Virtual Environment using **[name_of_env\Scripts\activate]**
-4. Install the following dependencies on after activating the virtual environment:
+4. Install the following dependencies after activating the virtual environment:
    > **pip instll chardet**
    > **pip install django**
    > **pip install django-cors-headers**